h15200/notes/cs-terms.md

 ## streaming

+- sending a finite OR infinite set of data via JSON, raw bytes, binaries etc..
 - unlike buffering (or traditional chunking) where you wait for the "whole piece" of the data to arrive before processing, data flows in and the recipient starts the work right away